Giftmasil/ALP-assignments/README.md

 ## 📬 Contact

-Open a GitHub Issue if you have questions about the repo setup or the build script.
+Open a GitHub Issue or better messege in the group if you have questions about the repo setup or the build script.
-For assignment questions, ask during class or in your course group chat.